 As an educator, you have a significant amount of autonomy in selecting, creating and distributing your course materials.
 When possible, make your course materials available in multiple formats, and make each format accessible to the greatest number of students.
 Some examples could include:

-Technology barriers occur when a device or technological platform is not accessible to its intended audience and cannot be used with an assistive device.
+Technological barriers occur when a device or technological platform is not accessible to its intended audience and cannot be used with an assistive device.
 Technology can enhance the user experience, but it can also create unintentional barriers for some users.
-Technology barriers are often related to information and communications barriers.
+Technological barriers are often related to information and communications barriers.

 As an educator, you have a significant amount of autonomy in deciding if and how you use technology in your courses.
-There are a number of ways you can help remove technology barriers:
+There are a number of ways you can help remove technological barriers:

 Consider working with a curriculum developer or education specialist at your university in the faculty development office or teaching and learning centre, or with staff in the Office for Students with Disabilities to learn how to make your courses more accessible.
 Learn from your peers and discuss what works well.